When you use GDB, you can see that it has a complete control over your

 - When the debuggee reaches this invalid instruction (or, put more

-correctly, the processor, setup with the debuggee memory context), the
+correctly, the CPU, configured with the debuggee memory context),

 it won't be able to execute it (because it's an invalid instruction), or it will trap in the kernel fault handler.

 - In modern multitask OSes, an invalid instruction doesn't crash the